 Here’s a fantastic potato soup recipe!
 This one is so rich and thick, it can easily become a meal of its own when accompanied with a big chunk of bread.

 You know I’m crazy about soups.
 Without soup my meal is incomplete.
+(I also love the minestrone, traditional Bey’s soup, as well as the classic chicken soup with noodles made out of grits.)
 Most people feel this way about a side salad.
 But you also know I don’t care about salads.
 So today, we do another soup together.